-Below are just a few of the expert international speakers we have lined up for UGOS 2014.
-Take a look at the full unconventionals event speaker line-up to date here.
+Below are just a few of the expert international speakers we had lined up for UGOS 2014.

 Dan Byles is the Member of Parliament for North Warwickshire & Bedworth and has a strong expertise in strategic UK energy policy.
 He sits on the Energy & Climate Change Select Committee and served on the Energy Bill (2013) Committee.
 He is a Parliamentary advisor to the Green Alliance, President of the Young Person's Trust for the Environment and he Chairs both the All Party Environment Group and the All Party Parliamentary Group for Unconventional Oil & Gas.
 A former soldier Dan was the youngest serving Major in the Army at the age of 27, and he holds two Guinness World Records for crossing the Atlantic Ocean in a wooden rowing boat and for walking to the Magnetic North Pole.
 He is a Fellow of the Royal Geographical Society.